DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 Now, let's discuss the assumptions of the $t$ distribution and how to check them.

 1. Independence of observations.
 This is a difficult assumption to verify.
 If we collect a simple random sample from less than 10\% of the population, or if the data are from an experiment or random process, we feel better about this assumption.
 If the data comes from an experiment, we can plot the data versus time collected to see if there are any patterns that indicate a relationship.
-A design of experiment course discusses these ideas in more detail.
+A design of experiments course discusses these ideas in more detail.

 2. Observations come from a nearly normal distribution.
 This second condition is difficult to verify with small data sets.
 We often (i) take a look at a plot of the data for obvious departures from the normal distribution, usually in the form of prominent outliers, and (ii) consider whether any previous experiences alert us that the data may not be nearly normal.
 However, if the sample size is somewhat large, then we can relax this condition.
 For example, moderate skew is acceptable when the sample size is 30 or more, and strong skew is acceptable when the sample size is about 60 or more.